 Dilated eye exams are the best source of detection because it allows your eye doctor to thoroughly check your eye for leakage and bleeding of the blood vessels, swelling of the eye, increased pressure, or any damage to the nerve tissue, which can all be signs of diabetic retinopathy and its associated diseases.
-Because of the ability for these exams to detect these diseases, it is important that those with diabetes to schedule a dilated eye exam at least once a year, while those who already have diabetic retinopathy should schedule their appointments more frequently.
+Because of the ability of these exams to detect these diseases, it is important that those with diabetes schedule a dilated eye exam at least once a year, while those who already have diabetic retinopathy should schedule their appointments more frequently.

 95% of Cases are Preventable